IABTechLab/uid2docs/docs/getting-started/gs-api-keys.md

 - Establish a process for replacing the key and secret with new values if the existing ones are compromised.

 We recommend that you refresh your API key and client secret on a regular cadence&#8212;for example, yearly&#8212;to help reduce the risk of your credentials being compromised.

+## Subscription ID and Public Key

+If you are a publisher and are implementing UID2 on the client side, you'll receive the following credentials:
+- **Subscription ID**: This value identifies your site to the UID2 service.
+- **Public key**: This value is used for encryption.

+Unlike the API key and client secret, the Subscription ID and public key do not have to be kept secure.

+When you're implementing UID2 on the client side, by using the UID2 JavaScript SDK or Prebid, provide the values to the SDK or to Prebid as part of configuration.

+## Refreshing Credentials

 To request new credentials at any time, ask your UID2 contact.